 Video report by Video Producers Natalia Jorquera and Aspel Brown

 When the reality TV show landed in 2015, no one could predict how popular a show focusing on men and women parading around in their swimwear and coupling up with each other could become.

-Fast forward four years, Love Island has broken records, with six million viewers tuning in to the latest series, a second winter series in South Africa on the way and 11 other countries jumping on the bandwagon - a US version being the latest country to cash in on the success.
+Fast forward four years, Love Island has broken records, with six million viewers tuning in to the latest series, on the way and 11 other countries jumping on the bandwagon - a US version being the latest country to cash in on the success.

 It's also spouted water bottles, suitcases and a whole fashion line.